bbecquet/Leaflet.PolylineDecorator/README.md

 To create a decorator and add it to the map: `L.polylineDecorator(latlngs, options).addTo(map);`

-### `latlngs`

-Can be one of the following types:
+* `latlngs` can be one of the following types:

  * `L.Polyline`
  * `L.Polygon`
- * an array of `L.LatLng`, or with Leaflet's simplified syntax, an array of 2-cells arrays of coordinates
+ * an array of `L.LatLng`, or with Leaflet's simplified syntax, an array of 2-cells arrays of coordinates (useful if you just want to draw patterns following coordinates, but not the line itself)
  * an array of any of these previous types, to apply the same patterns to multiple lines

-Passing coordinate arrays instead of polyline/polygon objects is useful if you just want to draw patterns following coordinates, but not the line itself.

-### `options`

-Has a single property `patterns`, which is an array of pattern definitions, each defined by the following properties:
+* `options` has a single property `patterns`, which is an array of `Pattern` objects.

+### `Pattern` definition

 Property | Type | Required | Description
 --- | --- | --- | ---